I can help you plan a short layover, a long vacation and everything in between.

 The spring and fall are the most desirable times to visit NYC.
 Temperatures are mild and though there could be some rain, there is also plenty of sunshine making it a lovely time to walk neighborhoods and enjoy the many parks.
 In my opinion, the two best months to visit NYC are May and October, just prior to and after the peak summer travel season.

 Honestly, summer is my least favorite time to be in New York City.
 Not only are you contending with an influx of people, but it can get hot and uncomfortably humid.
-That said, for many people-especially for families-summertime is the only time available to take a vacation.
+That said, for many people-especially families-summertime is the only time available to take a vacation.
 Undoubtedly, summer is the most vibrant time to visit the city.
 It offers the most opportunity for outdoor and adventure activities.
 In addition, the days are longer, giving you a chance to squeeze even more into your trip.

 Finding a hotel in or around Midtown, between 14th and 59th streets is most convenient.
-Although many clients stay in Times Square and the Theater District with no complaints, I recommend slightly quieter neighborhoods like Chelsea, The Flatiron District and even a bit more north in Lincoln Square.
+Although many clients stay in Times Square and the Theater District with no complaints, I recommend slightly quieter neighborhoods like Chelsea, NoMad, and even a bit more north in Lincoln Square.
 The reality is you’re not coming to New York City to sit in your hotel room but having a safe, quiet, and comfortable place to rest after a long day of exploring will vastly improve your experience.

 Keep in mind, if you stay in an area far south like the Financial District or more north on the Upper East or West Sides, you’re not likely to swing back by your hotel mid-day to grab a coat or change your shoes.
 You’ll want to take what you need for the day with you since going back and forth will significantly cut into your time sightseeing.
-I frequently stay in Chelsea, bordering the Flatiron, and it is perfect.
+I frequently stay in Chelsea, bordering NoMad, and it is perfect.
 Being just one block from a subway stop enables me to come back to my room during the day to drop off packages, grab a jacket and use the restroom.
-For seasoned NYC visitors, I absolutely recommend venturing out a bit (prices are often times better) but for a first time visit a location in Midtown is ideal.
+For seasoned NYC visitors, I absolutely recommend venturing out a bit (prices are often much better) but for a first time visit a location in Midtown is ideal.

 If budget is a strong consideration for you when planning a trip (which it is for most people), I recommend determining your budget before you start planning.
 A trip to New York City can be expensive, but it doesn’t have to be.
 I’ve planned many trips to the city on a shoestring budget.